 But the ingredients in a papalina vary greatly from version to version depending on who is making it.
 Many people add heavy cream in addition to the eggs, some may not use eggs at all, just cream, some use ham instead of prosciutto, and some add mushrooms and butter.

-This recipe attempted to stay true to the original recipe, but it's important to note that there are many variations out there.
+My recipe attempted to stay true to the original recipe, but it's important to note that there are many variations out there.

 When pasta is cooked to al dente, add it to the pan (still over medium heat), along with a ladle of pasta water.

-Add the egg mixture to the pasta (photo 6)
+Add the egg mixture to the pasta.

 Top tips